 Professional studies showing why active management is a loser’s game

-The yearly SPIVA report (S&P Indexes Versus Active) shows that over a 15 year period only 8% of large-cap actively managed funds beat the S&P 500.
-This means if you had your money in Vanguards S&P fund VFIAX with an expense ratio of 0.04% you would have beaten 92% of ALL actively large-cap fund managers in the USA.
+The yearly SPIVA report (S&P Indexes Versus Active) shows that over 15 years, only 8% of large-cap actively managed funds beat the S&P 500.
+This means if you had your money in Vanguards S&P fund VFIAX with an expense ratio of 0.04%, you would have beaten 92% of ALL actively large-cap fund managers in the USA.
 The under-performance INCREASES the farther out you measure it making under-performance a certainty after 40 years.
 See Ferri and Bogle.
 For all actively managed funds, this number is more forgiving over 15 years.
 Here 16.26% managed to outperform their indexes.
 This means holding a passive index fund would have beaten ALL active money managers 83.74% of the time.
-If most professionals can’t do it, what makes you special?
+If most professionals can’t do it, what makes you unique?